stratux/stratux-setup/README.md

   file that will (most likely) need to change, the RPi2 specific hostapd installation, see below.

-TODO - get it working on RPi3 and ODROID-C2
+TODO - get it working on RPi3 and ODROID-C2 and others?

 Concerning RPi3, reddit.com/user/ldc2010 commented here
 https://www.reddit.com/r/stratux/comments/490qpk/is_raspberry_pi_3_compatible_with_stratux_image/